German court rejects climate change challenge to Merkel | DW | 31.10.2019

 A court in Germany has dismissed a lawsuit filed by three farming families who along with Greenpeace argued that Angela Merkel's government has not done enough to tackle climate change.

-A Berlin court on Thursday rejected the claim by farmers — backed by the Greenpeace environmental group — that the government was violating their rights by cutting greenhouse gas emissions at a slower rate than promised.
+Berlin city-state's administrative court on Thursday dismissed a claim by farmers — backed by the Greenpeace environmental group — that the government was violating their rights by cutting greenhouse gas emissions at a rate slower than promised.

-The court said the federal cabinet's political commitments were not binding in the way that the group claimed.
-It said the government had room for maneuver in deciding how to meet its obligation to protect property and livelihood from climate change.
+The court said the federal cabinet's political commitments were not binding in the way that the group asserted, adding that Cabinet had room for maneuver in deciding how to meet its obligation to protect property and livelihood from climate change.

 Read more: German farmers sue government over climate change failures

-"The plaintiffs lacked a legal basis for their complaint," the court said in a statement.
+"The plaintiffs lacked a legal basis for their complaint," the court said in its statement.

+The court, however, left open an appeal option, should the claimants decide to take their case to a higher regional court.

+The three organic farming families lacked legal grounds, the court ruled, to seek extra action from the government, given that its climate goals set in 2014 would not be fulfilled next year.